ray-project/ray/doc/source/data/key-concepts.rst

 Most transformations are lazy.
 They don't execute until you consume a dataset or call :meth:`Dataset.cache() <ray.data.Dataset.cache>`.

+The transformations are executed in a streaming way, incrementally on the data and with operators processed in parallel, see :ref:`Streaming Execution <datasets_streaming_execution>`.

 For an in-depth guide on Datasets execution, read :ref:`Execution <datasets_execution>`.

 Fault tolerance